Messi hailed as 'America's number 10' as he greets rapturous Miami fans

 A massive tropical downpour forced organizers to delay the start of "The Unveil" as fans took cover or waited out the rain in their cars.

-The event started around two hours later than originally scheduled with delirious fans chanting Messi's name as the lights dimmed on the venue.
+The event started around two hours later than originally scheduled with wet but delighted fans chanting Messi's name as the lights dimmed on the venue.

-The club's co-owner David Beckham opened the ceremony saying Messi's arrival was a "dream come true" before majority owner Jorge Mas whipped the crowd up.
+The club's co-owner David Beckham opened the ceremony saying Messi's arrival was a "dream come true".

+"Leo, we are so proud that you have chosen our club for the next stage in your career," said the former Manchester United player whose move to MLS's Los Angeles Galaxy in 2007 was the league's previous biggest arrival.

+"Welcome to our family Leo," Beckham added in Spanish, to roars from the crowd.

 "Tonight is a gift and celebration to the city that opened its arms to my family," said the Cuban-American businessman.